eigerco/polka-storage/docs/src/architecture/pallets/storage-provider.md

 <img src="../../images/storage-provider/faults.svg" alt="Declaring faults and recoveries">

 [^recovered]: Recovered sectors still require being proven before they can become fully active again.

-Substrate pallet hooks execute actions when certain conditions are met.

 Substrate pallet hooks execute some actions when certain conditions are met.
 We use these hooks — when a block finalizes — to check if storage providers are up to date with their proofs.